Setting up PHPMyAdmin on Centos 5.x using the EPEL software repository

 - Working httpd (Apache) configuration.

-- Working MySQL configuration.
+- Working MySQL or MariaDB configuration.

 Doing the Work